Bark Psychosis: A year in the wilderness; signing to 3rd Stone Ltd. (1990–1991)

 Having signed a formal recording contract with Cheree, Bark Psychosis immediately found themselves dismayed by management changes at the label.
 Cheree's two new commercial backers were later described by Sutton as "a couple of cons, really, that had screwed so many people," with links to various dubious businesses including pornography.
+During this time, the band met with a man claiming to be Lee Harris, former drummer with their old influences Talk Talk, who talked them into hiring him as producer and who set about arranging recording time in central London.
+Before much longer, "Harris" was revealed to be a session drummer named John Ward who'd been attempting to reinvent himself as a producer, and recording plans fell apart.

-The band reneged on their contract and spent a year extricating themselves from the situation, during which time Sue Page left the band.
+Ward's temporary influence on Bark Psychosis, combined with their misgivings about the new Cheree partners, had damaged the band's confidence in their record company: they reneged on their contract and spent a year extricating themselves from the situation, during which time Sue Page left the band.
 Much-needed managerial and financial support during this period was provided by the band's friend Rudi Tambala of AR Kane.
 Sutton has commented: "That year was murder.
 When we were trying to get away from Cheree it was fucking hell.
 I had a lot of problems after that year.
 I was squatting and stuff and did a lot of things I shouldn't have done.
 It's caused a lot of problems."
+Sutton would also later admit to having had a nervous breakdown.

 Eventually, the band's contract with Cheree was bought out by 3rd Stone Ltd., the Corby-based alternative record label which had headhunted the band on the reputation of their initial singles.